pdmxdd/personal-site/content/resume/index.md

 #### Director of Technical Training

-Work with LaunchCode partnered companies to assess technical needs and design/build/teach curriculum to up-skill current partnered company employees.
+Work with LaunchCode partnered companies to assess technical needs and design/build/teach curriculum to up-skill partnered company employees.

 ##### Major Projects

-Current Project: [Linux](https://lctt-linux.netlify.app/): A program introducing major Linux concepts.
+Current Project: General DevOps Modules, collection of DevOps topics of interest to LaunchCode partner companies.
+The [Linux](https://launchcodetechnicaltraining.org/linux) module is in the pilot stage.
+A program introducing major Linux concepts.
 Upon completing the course students will have a deep enough understanding of Linux to adequately deploy web products to a local Linux distribution.
 This program is the first of a few programs that when linked together will create a full introduction to DevOps.
-The program is being actively developed and after completion will be moved from its current staging server (Netlify) to a production server.

 CodeCamp Instructor: Taught the pre-existing [Introduction to Web Development](https://education.launchcode.org/intro-to-professional-web-dev/) & [Java Web Development](https://education.launchcode.org/java-web-development/) courses over 15 weeks full-time.
 All 31 students passed the course and were able to effectively work as entry level developers.
 Program was performed for Comcast in an opportunity to up-skill Comcast employees that had served as Service Technicians, or in Customer Service.
 In addition to student success, I also managed 3 Teaching Assistants to reach the large number of students effectively.